dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 29 may 2018

+Today I was investigating some missing lines from a log file.
+The last lines that should have been printed immediately before the Linux system was killed by a supervising microprocessor, did not get printed.
+It turns out that the Linux page cache doesn't write back to disk until the data is more than 30 seconds old and the threads are woken up every 5 seconds.
+Further some flash-specific file systems has caches that themselves prolong the lifetime of dirty data with 3-5 seconds.
+I hadn't expected the write-back intervals to be that long!
+The `/proc/sys/vm/` directory contains four files that starts with `dirty_` which controls the write back timeouts.

+[Gustavo Duarte describes in Page Cache, the Affair Between Memory and Files](https://manybutfinite.com/post/page-cache-the-affair-between-memory-and-files/) how the address space of a process maps to the page cache.
+The Linux page cache is indexed by something similar to an inode (but more general) and a block offset .
+It uses a structure called `address_space` but a better name would have been `physical_page_of_a_file`.
+While a single file may be represented by  ten `vm_area_struct` structures (if say five processes mmap it twice), the file has only one `address_space` structure - just as the file may have many virtual addresses but exist only once in physical memory.

+## 28 may 2018

+While reading [the Wikipedia article on Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control#Web_usage) I found a reference to [the W3C note Detecting the Lost Update Problem Using Unreserved Checkout](https://www.w3.org/1999/04/Editing/).
+Therein it's described how HTTP being stateless uses a form of Optimistic Concurrency Control when updating resources.
+First a PUT request is sent with a `If-Match` header containing an etag.
+If that fails, the client can either abort, merge the content or force an update.
+The latter case is done by a second PUT request  with a `If-None-Match` header containing the same etag.

+## 27 may 2018

+A few days back I started writing my first web application in Node.js.
+One of the main confusion points for me was the caching mechanism in the HyperText Transfer Protocol (HTTP).
+I read the RFC's but they didn't make things much clearer.
+Now, finally I found [Mark Nottinghams Caching tutorial for Web Authors and Web Masters](https://www.mnot.net/cache_docs/).
+He starts of by explaining that there are two key concepts: freshness and validators.

+The headers `Cache Control` and `Expires` controls the freshness of a document.
+The caches in your browser and proxies inspect those headers (where `Cache Control` is a HTTP/1.1 replacement to the old HTTP/1.0 `Expires` header) to decide if the document should be fetched or  not.

+The `Last-Modified` and `ETag` headers are validators that the client can use for determining if a document whose freshness has expired needs to be refetched.
+The `If-Modified-Since` header is used for   timed-based validators and `If-None-Match` is used for ETag based validators.

+## 18 may 2018

+Marcus Frödin has written [slides for a lightning talk where he illustrates latency times in a computer system as weights](https://www.slideshare.net/marcusf/nonblocking-io-event-loops-and-nodejs):

+* L1-cache A big squirrel
+* L2-cache A medium sized cat
+* RAM Mattias, basically
+* Disk Like a 100 blue vales
+* Network Belarus yearly wheat export

+He then says that since a web server is I/O intensive, it's latency profile can be described as squirrels buried in cats, fat, vales and wheat.

+## 14 may 2018

+[Nicolas Léveillé  has gathered a long list of links realted to The Problem with UI](https://gist.github.com/uucidl/8d4ca362c8341d1bb7bd0553eb3e9a1c).
+I wonder why User Interface programming is so hard?
+It's always a state synchronization problem where there is some backing state that's supposed to be reflected in the UI.
+But there are other axes of evaluation such as composition, data flow,  layout, painting, styling and extension.

+[Per Vognsen lists a bunch of paradigms in Slate Notes](https://gist.github.com/pervognsen/279156b894c5d04ca73df7afc12a37ee).
+I don't quite understand what defines the Document/symbolic model and I'm still a bit lost when it comes to understanding what a reactive UI is.

+* Ad-hoc with few reusable parts (e.g. lots of old games).
+* Inheritance-oriented OO toolkits.
+Subclass if you want to override button click behavior.
+The darkest days of OO in early 90s.
+* Slots-and-signals OO toolkits.
+Flatter hierarchies, more composition and reuse.
+Button click event fires a delegate.
+* Document/symbolic model.
+Popularized by HTML and rarely copied.
+Less well known example: Mathematica Notebooks.
+* Immediate mode.
+Ideal for fully dynamic UIs, no persistent identity for widgets, no inversion of control, fully code driven.
+* Reactive UI toolkits.
+Born in the functional world.
+FB's React is a good mainstream example.
+Surprisingly close to immediate mode.

+## 11 may 2018

+I've written an interpreter for the mouse language.
+Here are the bugs I encountered while doing so:

+* Had an off-by-one when I calculated the number of registers as `NUM_REGS = 'Z' - 'A'` instead of `NUM_REGS = 'Z' - 'A' + 1`.
+* Both lowercase and uppercase are allowed for register and macro names, but lowercase and uppercase letters alias each others.
+I didn't canonicalize them.
+* I had a `BINARY_OP` preprocessor macro for generating arithmetic and compare operations.
+But for the `=` case I generated an assignment statement instead of a compare expression.
+* For loop statements, I only kept track of the outermost start location, so nested loops didn't work.
+When I added a `controlStack` for those, I created several bugs where I used `pop()` instead of `top()`.

 ## 8 may 2018

 Jasper St. Pierre has created [the interactive site Explanations - play don't show](https://magcius.github.io/xplain/article/index.html) where he explains how the X Window System creates windows and handles input events, but also more advanced topics such as how to add transparency using the COMPOSITE extension and support alpha blending using the X_RENDER extension and basic 2D rasterization.
 He links to Sean Barrets [How the stb_truetype Anti-Aliased Software Rasterizer v2 works](http://nothings.org/gamedev/rasterize/).